devngeni/HarmonyHackathonTeamB/README.md

-HARMONY NFT MARKETPLACE
+# HARMONY NFT MARKETPLACE
-NFT Marketplaceis a popular use case in the implementation of blockchain technology which raises the sale of NFTs art collection by digital artists.
+NFT Marketplace is a popular use case in the implementation of blockchain technology which raises the sale of NFTs art collection by digital artists.

-We came up with an implementation of the same using HArmony SDK whereby we integrated the functionalities of major NFT Marketplaces.
+We came up with an implementation of the same using Harmony SDK whereby we integrated the functionalities of major NFT Marketplaces.

 Our maketplace impelements major use cases of most NFT marketplaces.